- Last Updated: 18 Jul 22

 It is a direct consequence of call transfer.
 Upon receiving a call from a customer, the first agent verifies it.
 The second agent will ask the same questions to understand the issue as soon as the call is transferred.

-The customer may also become frustrated due to this, increasing your AHT.
-You can overcome this problem by using features like a warm transfer.
+The customer may also become frustrated due to this, increasing your average handle time.
+You can overcome this problem by using features like a warm call transfer.

 2. Time spent on-call transfers